WebAssembly/spec/proposals/Exceptions.md

 An _exception_ is an internal construct in WebAssembly.
 Exceptions are defined by a new _exception_ section of a WebAssembly module.
-The exception section is a list of _type signatures_.
-Each entry in this list defines an exception constructor, and the type signature is the list of arguments passed to the exception constructor.
+The exception section is a list of exceptions.
+Each exception has a _type signature_.
+The type signature defines the list of values associated with an exception.

-Within the module, exceptions are always identified by the construtor that created it.
-That is, an index in the exception section.
+Within the module, exceptions are identified by an index into the exception section.
 This index is referred to as the _exception tag_.

-Exception constructors can be imported and exported by adding the appropriate entry to the import and export sections.
-All imported/exporteds exception (constructors) must be named to reconcile exception tag values between modules.
+Exceptions can be imported and exported by adding the appropriate entries to the import and export sections of the module.
+All imported/exported exceptions must be named to reconcile exception tags between modules.

 Exception tags are used by throw and catch instructions.
-The throw instruction uses the tag to call the apropriate exception constuctor.
+The throw instruction uses the tag to call the appropriate exception constructor, which gets values defined by the corresponding type signature of the exception.
 The catch instruction uses the tag to identify if the thrown exception is one it can catch.
-It is the responsability of the implementation to keep track of the constructor used to create exceptions, so that it can determine if a catch block can be applied.

 Exceptions can also be thrown by called, imported functions.
 If it corresponds to an imported exception, it can be caught by an appropriate catch instruction.